 If you have had mitigating circumstances, please visit the Student Financial Aid and Scholarships office on the first or second levels of the Eagle Student Services Center to pick up an appeal form.
 The appeal forms are also available in the forms section of this website.

 Please allow 2-3 weeks for the appeal to be processed.
 If your appeal is denied, please visit with Student Financial Aid and Scholarships for other funding opportunities.
-Appeals must be submitted by the midpoint of the semester.
+Appeals must be submitted 2-3 weeks before the end of term.

 Per Federal Regulation, a student is not eligible for Title IV (federal) financial aid for any course they repeat more than once if they have previously passed the course.